-At our design and testing center, we have pioneered a multitude of AAV flight tests, including climbing flight tests, high-maneuver flight tests, speed flight tests, night flight tests, as well as flight tests in harsh weather conditions, including low visibility, typhoon and fog.
-Our passenger-grade AAVs conducted trial or demo flights in eight countries across Asia, Europe and North America, predominantly in China.
-These trial or demo flights include passenger-carrying flights and flight tests in winds of up to 70 kilometers per hour, in fogs with a visibility of approximately 50 meters, and at a flight altitude of 4,100 meters above sea level.
+At our design and testing center, we have pioneered a multitude of AAV flight tests, including climbing flight tests, high-maneuver flight tests, speed flight tests, night flight tests, as well as flight tests in harsh weather conditions, including low visibility, high and low temperatures, typhoon and fog.
+Our passenger-grade AAVs conducted trial or demo flights in 11 countries across Asia, Europe and North America, predominantly in China.
+These trial or demo flights include passenger-carrying flight tests in winds of up to 70 kilometers per hour, in fogs with a visibility of approximately 50 meters, at an air temperature of 52 degrees Celsius and minus 14 degrees Celsius, and at a flight altitude of 4,100 meters above sea level.
 These tests help us shorten the design and engineering process and progress from the design phase to full-scale production while delivering highly reliable and quality AAVs.